mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

     The NVIDIA Collective Communications Library (NCCL) is set as backend in the PyTorch programs `multigpu.py` and `multigpu_torchrun.py`, so the data communication bewteen GPUs within one node benifits from the high bandwidth of NVLinks.

-#### Multi-node multi-GPU data parallel
+### Multi-node multi-GPU data parallel

-Now we introcude a recipe to extend the above exmaple to multi-node multi-GPU data parallel.
+Now we extend the above exmaple to multi-node multi-GPU data parallel.
 The program `multinode.py` is set up for this purpose.

 There are two key points in this approach.